kushagharahi/p3steel-toolson-mk2-config/readme.md

 # Klipper config for P3Steel MK2 Toolson Edition

-Use ATMega2560 and 115200 Baud for Klipper firmware build

-This printer is setup for a RAMPS 1.4 board 👴
+This printer is setup for a BTT SKR 1.4 Turbo board with TMC2209 drivers